 The Belgian Shepherd as their name suggests is native to Belgium where they were originally bred as working dogs.
-There are in fact, four varieties of the breed with each of them being named after the regions of the country they were first bred.
-They are an ancient breed and one that has always been highly prized in their native Belgium, but over recent times, the Belgian Shepherd has become more well known in other parts of the world which includes here in the UK, thanks to their handsome looks and their loyal, kind natures.
+There are in fact four varieties of the breed with each of them being named after the regions of the country they were first bred.
+These are the Tervueren Groenendael Malinois and Laekenois.
+They are an ancient breed and one that has always been highly prized in their native Belgium but over recent times the Belgian Shepherd has become more well known in other parts of the world which includes here in the UK thanks to their handsome looks and their loyal kind natures.

-As previously mentioned, the Belgian Shepherd is thought to be an ancient breed that dates back to the Middle Ages.
+As previously mentioned the Belgian Shepherd is thought to be an ancient breed that dates back to the Middle Ages.
 The breed was developed in the late 1800's in Belgium with four varieties being created in different regions of the country.
-The Groenendael is credited to having been developed by a restaurant owner, the Tervueren was developed by a Belgian brewer, the Malinois is so named after the region they were first developed and lastly the Laekenois was bred in Boom, a region of Belgian where the royal residence of Queen Marie Henriette is located and who was an enthusiast of this particular type of Belgian Shepherd Dog.
+The Groenendael is credited to having been developed by a restaurant owner the Tervueren was developed by a Belgian brewer the Malinois is so named after the region they were first developed and lastly the Laekenois was bred in Boom a region where the royal residence of Queen Marie Henriette is located who was an enthusiast of this particular type of Belgian Shepherd Dog.

 A Belgian breed club was set up late in the 1800's and by 1891 the four varieties of Belgian Shepherds were given their own breed standards which were established by a Belgian vet by the name of Professor Adolphe Reul.
 These handsome dogs remained popular for many years and they were even used during World War I and II to carry messages to and from the front as well as to pull ambulances and machine gun carts.